Fall 2018 and Spring 2019 Graduate Course Offerings

-Beginning in the fall term of 2017, our graduate courses, with the exception of the Proseminar, will be designated as either research intensive or reading intensive (you can expect all of them to be writing intensive as well, no matter the designation).
+With the exception of the Proseminar, our graduate courses are designated as either research intensive or reading intensive (you can expect all of them to be writing intensive as well, no matter the designation).
 The difference between the two lies mainly in the kinds of writing assignments they require.

 A research intensive course will focus on research methodologies and writing and will culminate a final research-based paper that might be turned into a publishable article.

 A reading intensive course, by contrast, will primarily aim at coverage and culmination in a different sort of final project, for example, an annotated bibliography, likely with a sequence of shorter papers along the way.

 We are trying to have balance between these two kinds of courses and in any given term and/or academic year.
 Please take these differences into consideration when you choose your courses.

 The proseminar provides an introduction to graduate studies through attention to practical, structural, and theoretical issues.
 We will consider various accounts of the university as an institution, with emphases that range from its status as a corporate entity, to its disparate investments in futurity, to its history as a locus of dissent.
 We will look closely at specific aspects of professionalization, drawing on the experience of invited guests to discuss such processes as the development of research questions, methodologies, and archives; preparation for comprehensive examinations; steps that lead to a dissertation project; and the stages through which an essay moves toward publication.
 We will also expand our inquiries outward, to consider paradigms with implications not only for how we practice our academic work, but for how we inhabit the social world: ideology and cultural capital, discipline and precarity, community and consent.
 As we move through the semester, students will have opportunities to assign texts – fictional, historical, critical, and/or theoretical – that represent the periods, forms, and approaches with which they are most concerned.